murilobellatini/murilobellatini.github.io/_posts/2019-08-19-machine-learning-midias-sociais-en.md

 See how Nextel has the highest dissatisfaction rate amongst the 5 companies.
 It is the company with the highest incidence of negative tweets, and the lowest of positive ones ...

 The next step is to segment tweets between products according to the labels defined in the Vocabulary.
 I have grouped similar terms into 4 types.
-Although 'plan' is not so collective to others, we kept it there because these tweets do not mention any services, but they bring an interesting dimension of analysis.
+Although 'plan' is not so collective to others, I've kept it there because these tweets do not mention any services, but they bring an interesting dimension to the analysis.

 <iframe width="100%" height="400" frameborder="0" scrolling="no" src="//plot.ly/~MuriloEvollo/17.embed?showlink=false"></iframe>

 It seems that Twitter users really like talking about their plan online ...
-The phone on the other hand was not as popular with them ....
+The phone on the other hand was not as popular for them ....

 <iframe width="100%" height="400" frameborder="0" scrolling="no" src="//plot.ly/~MuriloEvollo/31.embed?showlink=false"></iframe>